spacetelescope/crds/docs/doc/source/web_site_use.rst

    :scale: 50 %
    :alt: edit rmap selection

-The second step is to add or replace file lines in an rmap by clicking on them:
+The second step is to add or replace file lines in an rmap by clicking on a useafter-date/filename line:

 .. figure:: images/web_edit_rmap_click.png
    :scale: 50 %